-We account for equity awards in accordance with SFAS 123(R), Share-Based Payment.
+We account for equity awards in accordance with SFAS 123(R) (ASC 505 and 718), Share-Based Payment.
 Such awards were not material to our consolidated financial position.
-There has been no change in our accounting for equity awards since those reported in our audited consolidated balance sheet, which was included as an exhibit in the Current Report on Form 8-K filed by Duncan Energy Partners on March 12, 2009.
+There has been no change in our accounting for equity awards since those reported in our December 2008 Form 8-K.

 Certain key employees of EPCO participate in long-term incentive compensation plans managed by EPCO.
-The compensation expense we record related to unit-based awards is based on an allocation of the total cost of such incentive plans to EPCO.
-We record our pro rata share of such costs based on the percentage of time each employee spends on our consolidated business activities, in accordance with the administrative services agreement (the "ASA").
+The compensation expense we record related to unit-based awards (which awards currently relate to units of affiliates other than Duncan Energy Partners L.P.) is based on an allocation of the total cost of such incentive plans to EPCO.
+We record our pro rata share of such costs based on the percentage of time each employee spends on our consolidated business activities, in accordance with the administrative services agreement ("the ASA").